-It makes it is easy to see why the Old Trafford club are behind Arsenal and Tottenham in the odds on the leading soccer betting sites to finish in the Premier League’s top four this season.
+It makes it is easy to see why the Old Trafford club are behind Arsenal and Tottenham in the odds on the best soccer betting sites to finish in the Premier League’s top four this season.

 Having splashed the cash on names like Jadon Sancho, Raphael Varane and Cristiano Ronaldo last summer, it seemed obvious that Manchester United would need to see some players going out in the other direction.

 That would be necessary to not only balance the club’s considerable chequebook, but also to ensure the unhappiness of fringe players due to inactivity does not become an issue within the squad.

 However, United fell foul of this principal during the summer window as only Daniel James (to Leeds United) and Sergio Romero (free transfer) exited Old Trafford on a permanent basis.

 That has left the Red Devils with an inflated and seemingly unhappy squad, and it is an issue that has persisted despite the removal of Ole Gunnar Solskjaer as the club’s manager in November.

 Players like Paul Pogba, Juan Mata, Anthony Martial, Jesse Lingard and Donny van de Beek have all struggled for game time for a variety of reasons and that has led to constant speculation about their individual futures – something interim boss Ralf Rangnick could do without being asked about at almost every press conference.

 That hasn’t stopped soccer betting sites pricing up moves for those players and French duo Pogba and Martial appear to be the closest to heading out the door at United – with Newcastle favourites to make a move for Martial in this transfer window.